 It depends on the service one has to balance performance, reliability and cost for every service and how crucial are these services for the related activity.

 Any cost has to be affordable and one key issue with high value cloud service offerings is they are not affordable for SME’s.
-Once affordability is addressed cloud economics move organisation's from a capex to opex cost which for is not always wanted in the not for profit/charity space.
+Once affordability is addressed cloud economics move organisation's from a CAPEX to OPEX cost which is not always wanted in the not for profit/charity space.
 Finally cloud providers are very distant from customer and define service in terms of "storage" etc. when business need a "full service story" (i.e. advice, consultancy, training, help) which typically needs to be delivered by another 3rd party or upskilled in-house staff.
 Ultimately service trumps costs but cloud=/=good service.......

 The cost of long-term needs will be scrutinized in details.
 The costs for one-shot or short-term needs will be less important depending on the importance or urgency of the work